 That said, I also hesitate to recommend Southwest based on the arguments I’ve made here.
 I lump them in with the majors because they’re a big company with a good culture, their pay is competitive with their 5 peers, and they have a very good contract.
 However, I couldn’t bring myself to do nothing but long days flying only the B737 around North America for the next 22 years.
 I need more variety in my life.
 I couldn’t handle that kind of stagnation.

 I also worry that some of what makes Southwest special is eroding with time.
 They still throw the concept of “LUV” around like an Air Force Wing Commander promoting *Synegry*, but evidence shows that things may not be as LUVley there as they used to.
-Also, Southwest’s pilots love their archaic line-bidding process in part because it lets them scam 5 months of almost no work with just 5 weeks of officially awarded vacation.
+Also, Southwest’s pilots love their archaic line-bidding process in part because it lets them scam 5 months of getting full pay for almost no work with just 5 weeks of officially awarded vacation.
 I worry that at some point their management (or their shareholders) will say “enough is enough” and that their good deal will go the way of the dodo…just like it did at every other major airline.

 Overall, Southwest is still a good company for the right person in the right circumstances, but most of the arguments I’ve made here against Tier 2 airlines apply to them as well.
 Like I asked earlier: What do you love about flying the B737 at Southwest that you couldn’t get at another major?